shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 /**
  * Used in pages and components where the route has asserted viewer query is not loading
- * and and authenticated viewer was returned.
+ * and the authenticated viewer was returned.
  */
 export const useAuthenticated = () => {
   const location = useLocation();